Explain why do caves naturally form in certain limestone rocks?

 In detail, for those interested!

-Composition of limestone rocks
+Composition and chemical properties of limestone

 Did you know?